 Precision Group continues its strong track record of developing and repositioning retail assets by investing over $9.0 million in Shore City, Auckland New Zealand.
 Works included the installation of free Wi-Fi, upgrade to car parks, painting and new signage plus a complete revitalisation of the Centre’s common areas for an enhanced shopping experience and complete reconfiguration of the food court area to allow for the development of a boutique supermarket.
 As well as the seismic structural upgrade work raising the NBS rating to above 67%.

-Precision Group gets behind the surge of business confidence in SA by investing $45 million in the upgrade and re-development of the Port Canal Shopping Centre in Port Adelaide.
-Port Canal was Precision Group’s first major acquisition in 1998, now 20 years later it’s back to where it all began.
+Precision Group gets behind the surge of business confidence in SA by investing $75 million in the upgrade and re-development of the Port Canal Shopping Centre in Port Adelaide.
 Financiers of Precision Group since its beginning, National Australia Bank is proud to provide Precision Group with the strategic financial arrangements.
-Newly renamed Port Adelaide Plaza, the project sees the rebuilding and extension of the existing shopping Centre to over 29,500 sqm, making it the most significant retail development in Port Adelaide for over a decade.
-Transforming the existing mall into an exciting retail precinct, linking major retailers Coles and Kmart to a brand-new Aldi, 50 plus new specialty stores and an increased car park capacity to total over 1,000 car parking bays.
+Newly renamed Port Adelaide Plaza™ shopping centre, the project will see the rebuilding and extension of the existing shopping Centre to over 26,500 sqm, making it the most significant retail development in Port Adelaide for over a decade.
+Transforming the existing mall into an exciting retail precinct, linking major retailers Coles and Kmart to a brand-new Aldi, 60 plus new specialty stores and an increased car park capacity to total over 900 car parking bays.